Rapidfe/Particle-Tracking/README.md

 - Extract all frames from a video file.
 - Track particles and save the data.
-- Plot the result to confirm the accuracy.
+- Plot the result to confirm accuracy.

 ### Tech